Where can I learn more about hypoxic/anoxic brain injury?

 - Poisoning, including carbon monoxide

-There are several useful articles that describe this type of injury.
+There are some useful articles that describe this type of injury.

 - The National Institute of Neurological Disorders and Stroke offers a fact sheet on cerebral hypoxia.